AhmedAdel7472/AhmedAdel7472/README.md

 - 🌱 I’m currently learning Backend using Django **Xware Bootcamp**

-- 🤝 I’m looking for help with Data science and Machine learning Jobs **Etma2n website with an AI prompt to help the patients on the website**
+- 🤝 I’m looking for help with Data science and Machine learning Jobs **I'm Currently working on Etma2n website with an AI prompt to help the patients on the website**

 - 👨‍💻 All of my projects are available at [it will be available later on my github profile](it will be available later on my github profile)